SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-25
-- What is terraform and why it is used ? and In how many ways we configured our project ?
-- Why we prefer ansible while configuring big project, another name of ansible ?
+- What is terraform and why it is used ? and In how many ways we configured our project ? and why we prefer ansible as configuration management while configuring the big project, another name of ansible ?
 - Why we din't prefer manual configuration over ansible and shellscript ?
 - What are the advantages of terraform ?
 V,C,A,I,C,A,M,H.
 - What is declarative in terraform ?